eXascaleInfolab/vadetis/vadetis/README.md

 ## Production Deployment

-With this setup Vadetis uses a PostgreSQL Database and sends out e-mail with the configured SMTP server.
-We use docker-compose to orchastrate 3 containers: web (django), db (postgres) and nginx (nginx).
+With this setup, Vadetis uses a PostgreSQL Database and sends out e-mails with the configured SMTP server.
+We use docker-compose to orchestrate 3 containers: web (django), db (postgres) and nginx (nginx).
 We provide a prebuilt version of the container on [dockerhub](https://hub.docker.com/r/exascalelab/vadetis) which is also used in docker-compose.yml by default.
-This means that if you want to deploy a unmodified version of Vadetis, you can skip the next step (build image).
-Otherwise you will have to build the image, upload this image to a docker registry and change the "image" field in docker-compose.yml to the location of the uploaded image.
+This means that if you want to deploy an unmodified version of Vadetis, you can skip the next step (build image).
+Otherwise, you will have to build the image, upload this image to a docker registry and change the "image" field in docker-compose.yml to the location of the uploaded image.

 ### Build Image